modmore/docs/en/01_Commerce/v1/50_Modules/DigitalProduct/index.md

 - **Direct downloads on purchase**

-  Provide a direct download link to a book, plugin, MODX theme, or any other digital product you're looking to sell.
+  Provide a direct download link to a book, plugin, MODX theme, or any other digital file you're looking to sell.

+- **User group access**

+  After purchase, users are added to a specific user group that grants them further access on your website.

 ## Initial Configuration